 Things get complicated when you try to find that email you’re eagerly waiting for.
 You’ve probably looked everywhere, including spam.
 There’s literally no received email to help you follow any further instructions.

 The even stranger thing is that others see this warning even though they’re at the same location, on the same computer.
 LastPass also shows ridiculous locations, and it continues to prompt users with such messages.

 Are you in a dilemma about how to tackle this issue too?
-If you would like some help, see the solutions below.
+If you would like some help, see the easy solutions below.

-Many prefer to safeguard their account by adding a secondary security email address.
+Many users prefer to safeguard their account by adding a secondary security email address.
 Security notifications are directed there in case your primary account email address is compromised.

 Therefore, if you have added a security email address to your account, you should better check that inbox first.
 If you don’t have such an email, all notifications should go to your primary address.